 Are you a mature student?
 No, this isn’t a trick question.
 Traditionally the view has been that a mature student is over the age of 21 when starting a course.
 More recently the term is applied to anyone who has had a break between leaving one form of education and then starting further training.

 You may have given up a job to return to education.
 Most courses start from September, however the tax year runs from 6 April to 5 April so if you have been working from April to September and then you stop it could be the case that you have not used all your personal allowance.
-If so then you may be due a tax refund; the tax refunds section explains how you can work out if you are due a refund and then how to claim it.
+If so, then you may be due a tax refund; the page How do I claim back tax I have overpaid through PAYE on wages or pensions? explains how you can claim a refund before the end of the tax year, if you want.

 It may be the case that you have recently been made redundant and have decided to study for further qualifications; if so you will need to understand how any redundancy payment may be taxed.
-The working section covers What tax do I pay on redundancy payments?
+The page What tax do I pay on redundancy payments? covers this.

 You may have built up savings while working, you should ensure that you know whether these savings are and should be being taxed.
 For further information see Savings and tax on our main LITRG website.

-If you are taking a break from working then you may want to consider your National Insurance contribution position.
+If you are taking a break from working, then you may want to consider your National Insurance contribution position.
 By paying National Insurance you have been building up your entitlement to certain benefits, such as the state pension, however, by stopping work to study you may find that you have not made overall sufficient contributions.
-You can find out your pension position at GOV.UK, and based on this you may decide to make voluntary Class 3 National Insurance contributions.
-There is more information on National Insurance in the tax essentials section.
+You can find out how much state pension position you are expected to receive at GOV.UK, and based on this you may decide to make voluntary Class 3 National Insurance contributions.
+There is more information on National Insurance in the Tax basics section.
 Do bear in mind you may be eligible for National Insurance credits if you are claiming child benefit, for example.

 It could be that you have retained a part-time job to finance your studies or you are working full-time and studying at weekends or during the evenings or perhaps you are on a sandwich course.
 If you are trying to juggle work and studying you will need to make sure that you are not overpaying tax and, if you are, then remember to claim a tax refund.

 The first thing you should do is check that your PAYE code is correct on your payslip: this will affect what tax allowances you are receiving.
-The working section covers how to check your PAYE code and what to do if it is wrong.
+The Employment section on our main LITRG website covers how to check your PAYE code and what to do if it is wrong.

 If you have two or more jobs, neither of which pays enough to use up your personal allowance, you can contact HMRC and ask them to split your personal allowance between the jobs.
 This will mean that you do not pay too much tax during the year.
-Our factsheet on students with multiple jobs provides further information on this.
+Our factsheet on Having more than one job provides further information on this.

-If you think you have overpaid tax then you could be entitled to a tax refund.
+If you think you have overpaid tax, then you could be entitled to a tax refund.

-The tax refunds section explain how you can reclaim overpaid tax within the allowed time limits,
+The page How do I claim back tax I have overpaid through PAYE on wages or pensions? on our LITRG website explains how you can reclaim overpaid tax within the allowed time limits.